When to use these real estate email templates

 Offer and negotiation

 You need one short offer-stage email that summarizes what changed and points the client to the next decision.
-Keep it brief here, then go deeper on the dedicated offer page.

 Update on the offer for [Property Address]